Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Methodology

 \textbf{HULU Benchmark} The HULU benchmark offers a comprehensive set of supervised tasks covering a wide range of linguistic tasks, including acceptability, causal reasoning, sentiment classification, pronoun resolution, factual commitment, and reading comprehension.
-For the evaluation, we separately fine-tuned our model on each HULU subtask using a forked version of the benchmark repository\footnote{\url{https://github.com/nytud/HuLU}}.
-Fine-tuning was performed using full finetune and Low-Rank Adaptation (LoRA) matrices with the following key parameters: $lora\_rank = 64$, $lora\_alpha = 128$, $lora\_dropout = 0.1$, and $batch\_size = 2$.
+For the evaluation, we separately fine-tuned our model on each HULU subtask using a custom fork of the official benchmarking script\footnote{\url{https://github.com/nytud/HuLU}}.
+Both full and LoRA mode finetuning was performed with the following key parameters: $lora\_rank = 64$, $lora\_alpha = 128$, $lora\_dropout = 0.1$, and $batch\_size = 2$.
+We report the best mode as detailed in Appendix~\ref{app:hulu_details}.

 \textbf{OpenHuEval benchmark} To further evaluate the ability of the model to perform Hungarian reading comprehension and generation tasks, we conducted fine-tuned downstream evaluations using the \textsc{OpenHuEval} benchmark suite~\citep{openhueval}.
 This collection focuses on cloze-style question answering and comprehension tasks designed to capture various aspects of contextual understanding, reasoning, and lexical inference in Hungarian.
-OpenHuEval comprises five datasets HuWildBench (real Hungarian user queries), HuSimpleQA (fact-based Hungarian questions), HuProverbRea (reasoning with Hungarian proverbs), HuMatchingFIB (option-based fill-in-the-blank), and HuStandardFIB (free-form fill-in-the-blank).
+OpenHuEval comprises five datasets: HuWildBench (real Hungarian user queries), HuSimpleQA (fact-based Hungarian questions), HuProverbRea (reasoning with Hungarian proverbs), HuMatchingFIB (option-based fill-in-the-blank), and HuStandardFIB (free-form fill-in-the-blank).
 The evaluation was made using the original repository of the benchmark\footnote{\url{https://github.com/opendatalab/OpenHuEval}}.

-For comparison we evaluated the original Qwen3-4B, the Qwen3-4B-Base and the PULI-LlumiX-Llama-3.1 models on all benchmarks to check the development of the model after the training and to compare it with another hungarian LLM.
-The evaluation of the models were on a single A100 GPU for all benchmarks.